cmcconnell1/consulting-resources/api-gateway-service-mesh-comparison.md

    - Monitor performance impact of each feature
    - Optimize resource allocation based on usage patterns
    - Consider the cumulative impact of multiple layers
+   - For detailed cost analysis approaches and build vs. buy considerations, see the [Kubernetes FinOps and Cost Optimization Guide](k8s-finops-cost-optimization.md)

 ## Decision Framework